-deviation, skewness and curtosis of the image and to display these values in the Output window located in window B. If the image is a color image, then these values are displayed for each color band.
+Statistics: Computes the minimum, maximum, mean, standard deviation, skewness and curtosis of the image and displays these values in the Output window located in window B. If the image is a color image, then these values are displayed for each color band.

-Properties: To display the properties of the image in a window, as shown beside.
+Properties: Displays the properties of the image in a window, as shown beside.

-aximum, mean, standard

-age Properties ×
+Image Properties ×

-eneral
+General

 Name BloodCells_1

 File ion 4.2.1\Dev\Images\BloodCells_1.tif

-Size 759 🗼 x 569 🗼
+Size 759 🚖 x 569 🚖

-Number of bands 3
+Number of bands 3 🚔

-Color Space BGR 🔻
+Color Space BGR

 Storage Order BXY

-Pixel Type 8 bits Unsigned Integ 🔻
+Pixel Type 8 bits Unsigned Integ 💌

-Category Color
+Category Color 🔹

 Origin

-8.09717 px/μm
+Resolution 8.09717 px/μm 🔻

-Cancel
+OK Cancel Apply

-Note: Refer to the description of a similar window in the 2.8.7 Visualization Window - Image Tab section.
+Note: Refer to the description of a similar window in the Image Tab section.

 Tip: To change the image color space, pull down the Color Space list, and select a new Color Space.
 Then click on the Apply button to apply the change.
-Refer to APPENDIX H - Color Segmentation to get a detailed definition of each color space.

-2.8.10.
+2.9.10.
 ObjectSet Gallery Window

-The ObjectSet Gallery window contains a common thumbnail representation (20) for each ObjectSet or set of Interactive shapes loaded (i.e., opened) in the Aphelion GUI.
+The ObjectSet Gallery window contains a common thumbnail representation (2022) for each ObjectSet or set of Interactive shapes loaded (i.e., opened) in the Aphelion GUI.
 This window enables the user to quickly find an ObjectSet and display it in the Visualization window by double-clicking its thumbnail.
 There are three methods to generate an ObjectSet: